 "If the political struggle of the working class assumes revolutionary form," wrote Marx, ridiculing the anarchists for their repudiation of politics, "and if the workers set up their revolutionary dictatorship in place of the dictatorship of the bourgeoisie, they commit the terrible crime of violating principles, for in order to satisfy their wretched, vulgar everyday needs and to crush the resistance of the bourgeoisie, they give the state a revolutionary and transient form, instead of laying down their arms and abolishing the state."
-(Neue Zeit Vol.XXXII, I, 1913-14, p.40)\
+(Neue Zeit Vol.XXXII, 1, 1913-14, p.40)\

 It was solely against this kind of "abolition" of the state that Marx fought in refuting the anarchists!
-He did not at all oppose the view that the state would disappear when classes were abolished.
+He did not at all oppose the view that the state would disappear when classes disappeared, or that it would be abolished when classes were abolished.
 What he did oppose was the proposition that the workers should renounce the use of arms, organized violence, that is, the state, which is to serve to "crush the resistance of the bourgeoisie".

-To prevent the true meaning of his struggle against anarchism from being distorted, Marx expressly emphasized the "revolutionary and transient form" of the state which the proletariat needs the state only temporarily.
-We do not after all differ with the anarchists on the question of the state as the aim.
+To prevent the true meaning of his struggle against anarchism from being distorted, Marx expressly emphasized the "revolutionary and transient form" of the state which the proletariat needs.
+The proletariat needs the state only temporarily.
+We do not after all differ with the anarchists on the question of the abolition of the state as the aim.
 We maintain that, to achieve this aim, we must temporarily make use of the instruments, resources, and methods of state power against the exploiters, just as the temporary dictatorship of the oppressed class is necessary for the abolition of classes.
-Marx chooses the sharpest and clearest way of abolition of classes.
-Marx chooses the sharpest and clearest way of of development "in absolute freedom", he says (p.137, German edition), convinced the trade unions that primitive democracy was useless, and they replaced it by ordinary democracy, i.e., parliamentarism combined with bureaucracy.
+Marx chooses the sharpest and clearest way of stating his case against the anarchists: After overthrowing the yoke of the capitalists, should the workers "lay down their arms", or use them against the capitalists in order to crush their resistance?
+But what is the systematic use of arms by one class against another if not a "transient form" of state?